-Now seeC3RkpTxWIAAYRGdms a good time to affirm this.
+Now seems a good time to affirm this.
 My first weekend retreat with @LCStBen to study the family ties we have to that ancient wandering Iraqi, coincided with a ill judged move to exclude certain people from a country largely made up from the descendants of both ancient and modern wandering people.
 A move that seemed to have been orchestrated by the ignorant and bigoted.
 Or else why did they not know themselves as descendants of that Ancient and faithful Iraqi.

 Of course he’s not my most recent ancestor.
 The ones I remember best are the fish sellers of North East London.
 The one lot with the fish barrow selling in the streets to poor, often immigrant households.
 My grandmother a good neighbour to those of different races and faiths, turning on the lights on the Sabbath.
 The other lot, the fish shop owners with open hearts and table, generous to growing families.